rohan-paul/Awesome-JavaScript-Interviews/Javascript/sequential-execution-of-codes-React-Node-Context/sequential-execution-async-await-in-Express-routes.md

-### Use case (Sequential Execuetion with plain callback function and async-await) - Here in the below EDIT / PUT route - From Client side req.body, I am sending a JSON data which along with other info has a 'date' field.
+### Use case (Sequential Execution with plain callback function and async-await) - Here in the below EDIT / PUT route - From Client side req.body, I am sending a JSON data which along with other info has a 'date' field.
 I had to format that 'date' from req.body (to "YYYY-MM-DD") with moment, before running findByIdAndUpdate().
 Else mongoose was saving the date one day prior to what I was selecting in the DatePicker, and then subsequent API call for that date's data (after the EDIT) will NOT give me the correct edited data.

 ### NOTE - The code is working EVEN WITHOUT async-await.
 But including async-await seems to be better for safely achieving the result.